maxux/bogosort/README.md

 	[+] sort count: 28106593
 	[+] sort time: 4.69 seconds, 5997203 sort/seconds

-# runtime (12 items)
+# Runtime (12 items)

-there is one chance in 479,001,600 to sort the array on each sort
+There is one chance in 479,001,600 to sort the array on each sort

 	[+] bogosort on 12 items
 	[+] items: 253, 18, 211, 300, 448, 11, 395, 308, 293, 355, 488, 421